 How often does the class take wilderness trips?

-We travel to nearby wilderness areas at least three times per week and spend two days in our backyard play space.
+We travel to nearby wilderness areas at least twice each week and spend two days in our backyard play space.

 If the class is outdoors all day, how do you keep the children safe in extreme temperatures?